John Arnold (watchmaker): Early life and work

-John Arnold was apprenticed to his father, also a clockmaker, in Bodmin in Cornwall.
+Born 1736, in Bodmin, Arnold was apprenticed to his father, also a clockmaker, in Bodmin in Cornwall.
 He probably also worked with his uncle, a gunsmith.
 Around 1755, when he was 19, he left England and worked as a watchmaker in the Hague, Holland, returning to England around 1757.

 In 1762, whilst at St Albans, Hertfordshire, he encountered William McGuire for whom he repaired a repeating watch.
 Arnold made a sufficient impression so that McGuire gave him a loan, enabling him to set up in business as a watchmaker at Devereux Court, Strand, London.
 In 1764, Arnold obtained permission to present to King George III an exceptionally small half quarter repeating watch cylinder escapement watch mounted in a ring.
 A similar repeating watch by Arnold has survived; it is of interest that the basic movement is Swiss in origin but finished in London.
 The escapement of this watch was later fitted with one of the first jewelled cylinders made of ruby.

 Arnold made another watch for the King around 1768, which was a gold and enamel pair cased watch with a movement that had every refinement, including minute repetition and centre seconds motion.
 In addition, Arnold fitted bi-metallic temperature compensation, and not only was every pivot hole jewelled but the escapement also had a stone cylinder made of ruby or sapphire.
 Arnold designated this watch "Number 1", as he did with all watches he made that he regarded as significant, these numbering twenty in all.

 Other early productions by Arnold from 1768 to 1770 display both originality and ingenuity; this includes a centre seconds watch wound up by depressing the pendant once a day.
 The movement of this watch was also fully jewelled with a temperature compensation device and a ruby stone cylinder escapement.

 These watches were made as demonstrations of Arnold's talent and, in terms of style and substance, were similar to other "conversation pieces" being made at the same time as those being produced for James Cox and made primarily for export to the East.